zulip/zulip/docs/contributing/commit-discipline.md

 trying to understand why the code works the way it does, which also helps a lot in preventing bugs.

+Use `git rebase -i` as much as you need to shape your commit structure.
+See the [Git guide](../git/overview.md) for useful resources on mastering Git.

 ## Each commit must be coherent

 - It should pass tests (so test updates needed by a change should be in the same commit as the original change, not a separate "fix the tests that were broken by the last commit" commit).
+- It should not make Zulip worse.
+For example, it is fine to add backend capabilities without adding a frontend to access them.
+It's not fine to add a frontend component with no backend to make it work.
 - It should be safe to deploy individually, or explain in detail in the commit message as to why it isn't (maybe with a [manual] tag).
   So implementing a new API endpoint in one commit and then adding the